biojs/edu/series/101/03_package_basics.md

 2) Our input data
 ------------------

 First we will have a look at the data.
+The whole file is a set of ~500K SNPs (Simple Nucleotide Polymorphisms) from [@manuelcorpas] (http://manuelcorpas.com).
+These SNPs come from a saliva sample genotyped using the SNP chip version 2 from [23andMe] (https://www.23andme.com/), a personal genomics provider.

-It is structured as follows:
+The file is structured as follows:

 ~~~
 rsid chromosome pos genotype